JetBrains/Qodana/topics/add-qodana-to-ci.md

 <var name="JPullRequests" value="https://www.jenkins.io/doc/book/pipeline/multibranch/#supporting-pull-requests" />
 <var name="JenkinsCred" value="https://www.jenkins.io/doc/book/using/using-credentials/#adding-new-global-credentials"/>

-Currently, %product% provides solutions for various CI systems; several of them are native, while for several others we have developed the guides explaining how to run %product% Docker images as shown in this table:
+Currently, %product% provides solutions for various CI systems; several of them are implemented as native solutions, while for several others we have developed the guides explaining how to run %product% Docker images as shown in this table:

 | Native solutions                | [Docker images](docker-images.md) |
 |---------------------------------|-----------------------------------|